chirag640/chirag640/README.md

 - 👨‍💻 All of my projects are available at [cmd-portfolio-two.vercel.app](cmd-portfolio-two.vercel.app)
-- 👨‍💻 All of my projects are available at **cmd-portfolio-two.vercel.app**
+- 👨‍💻 All of my projects are available at <a href="https://cmd-portfolio-two.vercel.app" target="blank">Portfolio</a>

 - 📫 How to reach me **chaudharychirag640@gmail.com**